elementary/contractor/README.md

     sudo make install

-## Writing contract files
+## Writing Contract Files
-Elementary OS's Pantheon's file manager supports adding options to the context menu by the way of Contract files.
+elementary Files, Photos and other apps support adding options to the context menu by the way of Contract files.

-Contract files can be made system wide available by adding them to:
+These Contract files can be made system wide available by adding them to:
 `/usr/share/contractor`
 or for specific users by adding them to:
 `~/.local/share/contractor`